FlowFuse/flowfuse/docs/install/docker/stacks.md

 docker build node-red-container -t flowforge/node-red-dashboard:2.2.2
 ```

-You would then enter `flowforge/node-red-dashboard:2.2.2` in the containers section
+You would then enter `flowforge/node-red-dashboard:2.2.2` in the `container` section
 of the Stack configuration.

 *Note:* with the 0.3 release, it is not possible to change the Stack being used